Ochrazy/Qt-FramelessNativeWindow/README.md

 This project is work in progress.

 The Qt-FramelessNativeWindow is a frameless Qt Desktop Window with added support for native OS-features.
-A frameless Window has no title bar and needs custom buttons to close, minimze or maximize the window.
+A frameless Window has no title bar and needs custom close, minimze and maximize buttons.
 Supported platforms are Windows 10, Macos and Unix/Linux.

 The native OS features supported are: